dreadl0ck/zeus/README.md

 The scripts can also be executed manually without ZEUS if needed, and generic scripts can be reused in multiple projects.

-***CAUTION:***
-GNU Make executes the script line by line, and stops if one line returns an error code != 0
+Similar to GNU Make, ZEUS executes the script line by line, and stops if executing line returned an error code != 0.

-ZEUS does NOT do that!
-Execution is canceled and marked as failed when a script (aka command) returns with a non zero exit code!
-That means the programmer is responsible for error checking and handling inside the scripts!

-**Terminology**
+This Behaviour can be disabled in the config by using the **StopOnError** option.

+***Terminology***

 Command Prompts:

 ```shell